 Options or warrants issued to non-employees for services are recorded at fair value and accounted for in accordance with Emerging Issues Task Force (EITF) Issue No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services.
-For equity instruments that are not immediately vested, compensation cost is measured on the date such instruments vest or a performance commitment, as defined in EITF 96-18, is reached.
-The costs are classified in the accompanying Statements of Operations based on the nature of the service performed.
+For equity instruments that are not immediately vested, compensation cost is measured on the date such instruments vest or a performance commitment is reached, as defined in EITF 96-18.
+Prior to the effective date of SFAS 123R, the Company recorded deferred compensation during the quarter the grant was issued for the entire option value based on the Black Scholes valuation model.
+Subsequently, the deferred compensation was adjusted each quarter until vesting occurred and the charge was taken.
+Deferred compensation attributable to non-vested options or restricted stock was reflected as a reduction of stockholders' equity.
+In accordance with SFAS 123R, deferred compensation is no longer allowed to be recorded for the unvested portion of options and warrants, and accordingly, during 2006, the Company eliminated the deferred compensation balance with a corresponding reduction in additional paid-in-capital.
+The costs are classified in the accompanying Statement of Operations based on the nature of the service performed.